sjoseph11236/wdf-stackathon/README.md

   - In the package.json add start in scripts with "node server.js".
   - Also add server in scripts "nodemon server.js".
   - In the terminal create server.js: `touch server.js`

+## SET-UP ClIENT:
+  - In main directory run the command `create-react-app client`
+  - In the client folder package.json add a proxy below scripts with url for the server.